reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/software/versions/c8y_software_versions_install.md

   -h, --help                       help for install
       --processingMode string      Cumulocity processing mode
       --software string            Software name (required)
+      --softwareType string        Software type.
+Leave blank to automatically set it if a matching software/version is found in the c8y software repository
       --template string            Body template
       --templateVars stringArray   Body template variables
       --url string                 Software url.
-Leave blank to automatically set it if a matching firmware/version is found in the c8y firmware repository
+Leave blank to automatically set it if a matching software/version is found in the c8y software repository
       --version string             Software version id or name
 ```